Parking permits for carers

 Carer permits are now available as e-permits.

 Permit holders should register their carers' vehicle details online via their permit account.
-Once registered they should activate each parking session once their carer arrives (a maximum of four hours).
+Once registered, they should activate each parking session (including the start time) once their carer arrives (a maximum of four hours).

 If you are unable to activate each parking session online, you can request a paper copy of your permit.
 To do this please register for your permit online first and then request a paper copy of your permit via email Lewishamparkingpermits@nslservices.co.uk or call 033 3006 8348.